What does this rating mean?

-Reminiscence therapy is used for depression in older people.
-It involves the person reviewing the significant events of their life, both positive and negative.
-This can be done with a therapist working either individually or with a group of other older people.
+Reminiscence therapy is a type of talking therapy that is used to treat depression in older people.
+In reminiscence therapy, the client reviews the significant events of their life, both positive and negative.
+Reminiscence therapy is done with the guidance of a therapist, and can be done individually or in a group setting.

-Reminiscence therapy is not easy to get.
-It may be available from some organisations that provide services to older people.
+Reminiscence therapy is not as widely available as other types of therapy.
+It may be available from some therapists, such as psychologists and counsellors, or organisations that provide services to older people.

-There is some evidence that reminiscence therapy is useful for depression in older people, but more research is needed.
+There is some evidence that reminiscence therapy is effective for treating depression in older people, but more research is needed.